Health Indicator Report of Chronic Obstructive Pulmonary Disease (COPD) Deaths

 COPD, which includes chronic bronchitis and emphysema, is a chronic lung disease that makes it hard to breathe.
 It is a progressive disease, which means that the disease gets worse over time.
 The disease isn't passed from person to person, it is not contagious.
 COPD develops slowly.
 Symptoms often worsen over time and can limit the ability to do routine activities.
 Severe COPD may prevent people from doing even basic activities like walking, cooking, or taking care of themselves.
 COPD has no cure yet and doctors don't know how to reverse the damage to the airways and lungs.
 However, COPD is often preventable and treatable.
 Treatments and lifestyle changes can help those affected feel better, stay more active, and slow the progress of the disease.
 Early detection of COPD is key to successful treatment.
 Knowing the symptoms or exposures to risk factors (see below) may lead to early diagnosis of COPD.
 COPD is a major cause of disability; was the third leading cause of death in the United States in 2014.

 NotesICD Stands for International Classification of Diseases.
 It is a coding system maintained by the World Health Organization and the U.S. National Center for Health Statistics used to classify causes of death on death certificates and diagnoses.
+Data were age-adjusted by the direct method to the 2000 US standard population.

 - New Mexico Death Data: Bureau of Vital Records and Health Statistics (BVRHS), New Mexico Department of Health.